IntroCSCI/colorvisionproject-alyallmann/README.md

 ### Classes

-I added both public and private class to my code to hold the data of adding colors and also picking which ones are a compatiable: class color
+I added both public and private class to my code to hold the data of adding colors and also picking which ones are a compatiable.
+I also declared the different types of variables and data types in both files.: class color
 {
   private: